ibm-cloud-docs/pattern-zerto-dr-vcf/service-management-design.md

 {: \#service}

-This section expands on the service managemnt aspect of the IBM Architecture framework in respect of the Zerto disaster recovery for VMware Cloud Foundation in IBM Cloud VPC pattern.
+This section expands on the service management aspect of the IBM Architecture framework in respect of the Zerto disaster recovery for VMware Cloud Foundation in IBM Cloud VPC pattern.

 ## Requirements